vitest-dev/vitest/docs/guide/comparisons.md

 ## Cypress

+[Cypress](https://www.cypress.io/) is a browser-based test runner and a complimentary tool to Vitest.
+If you'd like to use Cypress, we suggest using Vitest for all headless logic in your application and Cypress for all browser-based logic.

+Cypress is known as an end-to-end testing tool, however their [new component test runner](https://on.cypress.io/component) has great support for testing Vite components and is an ideal choice to test anything that renders in a browser.

+Browser-based runners, like Cypress and Web Test, will catch issues that Vitest cannot because they use the real browser and real browser APIs.

+Cypress's test driver is focused on determining if elements are visible, accessible, and interactive.
+Cypress is purpose-built for UI development and testing and its DX is centered around test driving your visual components.
+You see your component rendered alongside the test reporter.
+Once the test is complete, the component remains interactive and you can debug any failures that occur using your browser devtools.

+In contrast, Vitest is focused on delivering the best DX possible for lightning fast, *headless* testing.
+Node-based runners like Vitest support various partially-implemented browser environments, like `jsdom`, which implement enough for you to quickly unit test any code that references browser APIs.
+The tradeoff is that these browser environments have limitations in what they can implement.
+For example, [jsdom is missing a number of features](https://github.com/jsdom/jsdom/issues?q=is%3Aissue+is%3Aopen+sort%3Acomments-desc) like `window.navigation` or a layout engine (`offsetTop`, etc).

-[Cypress](https://www.cypress.io/) is an amazing option for E2E testing.
-But with [Cypress Component Testing](https://docs.cypress.io/guides/component-testing/introduction), they now offer a way to test your components in a real browser environment instead of relying on node DOM libraries.
-You also see the real rendered Component in the browser with their failed state instead of having a simple diff in the CLI.
-Cypress has been [integrating Vite in their products](https://www.youtube.com/watch?v=7S5cbY8iYLk): re-building their App UI using [Vitesse](https://github.com/antfu/vitesse) and using Vite to drive your project's code processing while testing.
-But Cypress isn't a good option for unit testings in a headless environment.
-Using Cypress (for E2E and Component Testing) and Vitest (for units tests) together would cover your Web Apps testing needs.
+Lastly, in contrast to the Web Test Runner, the Cypress test runner is more like an IDE than a test runner because you also see the real rendered component in the browser, along with its test results and logs.

+Cypress has also been [integrating Vite in their products](https://www.youtube.com/watch?v=7S5cbY8iYLk): re-building their App's UI using [Vitesse](https://github.com/antfu/vitesse) and using Vite to test drive their project's development.

+We believe that Cypress isn't a good option for unit testing headless code, but that using Cypress (for E2E and Component Testing) and Vitest (for unit tests) would cover your app's testing needs.

 ## Web Test Runner